xtk93x/Leaflet.TileLayer.ColorFilter/README.md

 ## Installation

-This plugin is available on NPM:
+This plugin is available in NPM:

 ```
 npm install --save leaflet.tilelayer.colorfilter